Academic dress: Materials

 In general, the materials used for academic dress are heavily influenced by the climate where the academic institution is located, or the climate where the graduate will usually be wearing the costume (as a faculty member at another institution, for example).
 In either case, the American Council of Education (ACE) allows for the comfort of the wearer, and concedes that lighter materials be used in tropical climates, and heavier materials elsewhere.
 In addition, it acknowledges cotton poplin, broadcloth, rayon, or silk as appropriate.

 The materials used for academic dress vary and range from the extremely economical to the very expensive.
-In the United States, most Bachelor and master's degree candidates are often only presented the "souvenir" version of regalia by their institutions or authorized vendor, which are generally intended for very few wearings and are comparatively very inexpensive.
+In the United States, most bachelor's and master's degree candidates are often presented the "souvenir" version of regalia by their institutions or authorized vendor, which are generally intended for very few wearings and are comparatively very inexpensive.
 For some doctoral graduates, commencement will be the only time they wear academic regalia, and so they rent their gowns instead of buying them.
-These rented (or hired) gowns are often made of inexpensive polyester or other man-made synthetic fibre.
+These rented or hired gowns are often made of inexpensive polyester or other human-made synthetic fibre.
 In Britain, rented gowns are almost always polyester while Russell cord, silk, or artificial silk gowns are only available when bought.
 Undergraduate gowns are usually made from cotton or cotton and polyester mix and are relatively inexpensive to encourage students to own them.

 People who choose to buy their dress may opt for finer fabrics, such as poplin, grosgrain, percale, cotton, wool, cassimere, broadcloth, Russell cord, or corded/ribbed material.
 For silk, there are a range of types including artificial silk/rayon, Ottoman (i.e. ribbed or corded silk), taffeta, satin, alpaca, true silk, shot silk, or a mixture.
 Pure Ottoman silk is rarely used except for official gowns, as it is very expensive.
 Some gowns may be trimmed with gimp lace, cords, buttons, or other forms of decoration.